carlasailer/dicom-converter/README.md

 ## Build instructions
-Ensure that all necessary dependencies are installed.
+Ensure that all necessary dependencies except `dcmtk` are already installed.
 Then follow these instructions:
 ```sh
 # Clone this repo
 git clone https://github.com/carlasailer/dicom-converter.git